fbickfordsmith/attention-iclr/README.md

 `sim_v2_weights.npy` | `sim_v2_results.csv` | `sim_v2_wnids.csv` | Wrong `patience` value for early-stopping criterion

 ## Get in touch
-Contact Freddie if you have questions about the research or if you find an error in this repository.
+Contact Freddie if you find an error in this repository or if you have questions about the associated research.
 His email address is in the arXiv paper linked above.